In your third year, you will attend one of our partner institutions in Toulon. Teaching will be in French.

 The degree covers core modules examining areas such as tort, contract, trusts and criminal law.
 The course is run in partnership with the Department of Modern Languages and Cultures, and you will also take core modules to develop your French speaking and writing.

-In your third year, you will have the opportunity to study in France at a partner law school in Toulouse, where you will study the French legal system and develop advanced French language skills.
+In your third year, you will have the opportunity to study in France at a partner law school, where you will study the French legal system and develop advanced French language skills.
 This unique experience will not only enhance your education but also offer you a remarkable cultural experience.

 At our School of Law, we pride ourselves on providing not just academic excellence, but also a supportive community of like-minded individuals.
 Our law societies cater to a wide range of interests, from pro bono volunteering to placements, offering you the chance to make an impact and build your network.